 The symbolic meaning of seven appears numerous times in the Bible, each time indicating the completion of a project.
 You can read more about sevens in the bible on GotQuestions.org.

 Many ancient cultures in the Americas built their settlements to reflect the constellation of Pleiades.
-This may be because the seven energy projects strong psychic tendencies that helped the ancients transcend to higher dimensions.
+This may have been a symbolic ritual to reflect the seven energy centres in the body.
+Certain parts of the body are connected through meridian lines.

-Whatever, the reason, the constellation and the number seven was immensely important to them.
+Whatever the reason, the constellation and the number seven were immensely important to them.
 You can read more about the esoteric meaning of the seven in Andean cultures in my book, Journey’s To Ancient Worlds: What Modern Man Can Learn From Ancient Civilisations.

 The Number Seven in Hermetic Alchemy